luetkemj/jsrlt/tutorial/part6.md

 Now our goblins should move straight for our @ and attack!
 Give it a try!

 Did you win?
 If not, you may have noticed another interesting bug.
-It presents in different ways - crashing completely, becoming an undead zombie, or even gaining control of a goblin skate boarding around the dungeon on the eartly remains of our @!
+It presents in different ways - crashing completely, becoming an undead zombie, or even gaining control of a goblin skate boarding around the dungeon on the earthly remains of our @!

 It all boils down to the player died and our code isn't handling it well :)